Esporte Clube Santo André

 Esporte Clube Santo André, commonly referred to as simply Santo André, is a Brazilian association football club in Santo André, São Paulo.
-They currently play in the Série D, the fourth tier of Brazilian football, as well as in the Campeonato Paulista, São Paulo's premier state league.
+They currently play in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Paulista A2, The Second tier of São Paulo's premier state league.

 Santo André greatest rival is São Caetano, the other team in ABC region.
 The club's mascot name is Ramalhão ("Big Ramalho") after João Ramalho, the bandeirante who founded the city of Santo André in 1553.

 History

 Santo André was founded on 18 September 1967, by people that wanted to have a team in their city representing the professional football of the Municipality.

 The first Santo André directorship was elected on 4 October 1967, and was composed by the following members: Newton Brandão, the President; Wigand dos Santos, Antonio Ferreira dos Santos and Hildebrando Mota Carneiro, the vice-presidents; Nelson Cerchiari and Durval Daniel, secretaries; Matheus Guimarães Jr. and João Manha, the treasurers.

 The first official match of the club took place on April 8, 1968, at Américo Guazzelli stadium in a friendly match against Santos.
 Pelé did not play, but watched the game and participated in the festivities.
 Santo André won 2 - 1.

 In 1984 Santo André were invited to play in Série A based on their State Championship performance.
 The team reached the third round (ranked 10th overall), but were not invited to compete the following year as the criteria changed.

 In 2003, Santo Andre finished as runners-up to Ituano in Série C and thus were promoted to Série B.

 In 2004, Santo André won their first national title when they defeated powerhouse Flamengo in the Copa do Brasil final 4-2 on aggregate, gaining the right to compete in the following year's Copa Libertadores.
 Their first season in Série B was over before it started as the team was docked 12 points for playing an ineligible player.
 This meant at the time of the Copa do Brasil success their point tally on the local tournament was negative.
 The team recovered to comfortably avoid relegation.

 In the 2005 Copa Libertadores, the team was eliminated in the group stage, finishing third, but recorded one of the biggest victories in the competition, a 6-0 victory against Venezuelan club Deportivo Táchira.